adwitiyashukla/process-twin/FAILURES.md

 **What I learned.** Same lesson as the empty-population metric, in a different place: a check that cannot distinguish "passed" from "never ran" is worse than having no check, because it gets trusted.

+---

+## My own cleanup script quietly corrupted sixteen docstrings

+**What broke.** Sixteen one-line docstrings across the codebase ended mid-sentence.
+`graph/schema.py` opened with `"""Neo4j constraints and indexes.
+Uniqueness on every id is what makes the"""`.
+The sentence simply stopped.

+**How I found it.** Two days after I caused it, and by accident.
+I was searching the repo for something unrelated and the broken lines showed up in the results.
+Nothing had told me.

+**What was wrong.** I had written a script to strip comments out of the code.
+Part of it shortened docstrings to their first line, and it took the first physical line rather than the first sentence, then closed the quotes.
+Every docstring that wrapped got cut at the line break, and the result was still syntactically valid Python.

+**The fix.** Rewrote all sixteen by hand so each is a complete sentence that stands on its own.

+**What I learned.** Not one thing in my toolchain could have caught this.
+The files parsed, ruff was clean, the whole suite passed, CI stayed green.
+Every check I had verified that the code was valid, and none of them verified that the English was, so a public repo carried obviously broken sentences for two days.
+The lesson is not that I should be careful with bulk edits, it is that a bulk edit needs a check aimed at whatever that specific edit could plausibly break.
+I added one: a test that fails when a docstring ends on a comma, a colon, or a dangling article.

+---

+## A verification step that failed in the safe direction

+**What broke.** The script that rewrites the author information on my commits refused to push.
+It reported the rewrite as incomplete two lines after printing the correctly rewritten values on screen.

+**How I found it.** The script printed both the values it found and its verdict, and the two contradicted each other in the same block of output.

+**What was wrong.** `Sort-Object -Unique` in PowerShell returns a plain string rather than a one-item list when every value is identical.
+Indexing a string gives back a character, so my comparison was testing whether "A" equalled "Adwitiya Shukla <shuklaaw@mail.uc.edu>".
+The bug could only fire when the rewrite had actually worked, which is the one case where a verification step must not get it wrong.

+**The fix.** Wrapped both collections in `@()` to force an array regardless of length.

+**What I learned.** This is the mirror image of the entry above it.
+Same class of bug, opposite direction.
+That one claimed a pass over checks that never ran and pushed anyway.
+This one claimed a failure over a check that had passed, and refused to push.
+The second cost me about thirty seconds.
+The first could have put a broken repository in front of someone deciding whether to interview me.
+I cannot always make a check correct on the first attempt, so when I have the choice I would rather it be wrong in the direction that stops.